jlvdb/yet_another_wizz/README.rst

 Previous versions of `yet_another_wizz` could also be run as a command line tool when installing the sparate command-line client `yet_another_wizz_cli`.
-This tool deprecated as of version 3.0 and maybe be integrated directly into `yet_another_wizz` in a future release.
+This tool is deprecated as of version 3.0 but maybe be integrated directly into `yet_another_wizz` in a future release.

 .. note::